 The best recreational sites to chill out in are Boulder Creek, the Acacia picnic grounds, and the Palo Verde.
 Dolly Steamboat is another attraction to witness Arizona’s wilderness and desert wildlife first-hand, not to mention the delicious dinner and spectacular view from the boat!

 Apache Trail and Dolly Steamboat Tour

 Duration: 8 hours

 Seeing a canyon view loaded with cacti, wildflowers, and geologic formations would be the greatest getaway for an authentic Gold Canyon experience.
 To make your dream come true, take a road trip along the Apache Trail, Arizona’s oldest highway.
 It’s a great opportunity to admire Arizona’s scenic views, as well as some incredible sights such as the Goldfield Ghost Town, Tortilla Flat, and Lost Dutchman State Park.
 It should take about 2 to 7 hours, depending on how well-planned your route is and how many pit-stops you make.
-Before embarking on this day trip, be sure to check that the weather is on your side!
+Before embarking on

 Apache Trail Full Day Small Group Tour

 4. Get goosebumps and chills at Goldfield Ghost Town